 Minneapolis Elections & Voter Services staffs 132 polling places in Minneapolis on Election Day.
 You can ask to be assigned as close to home as possible or agree to work anywhere in the city you are needed.
 Most polling places are located in facilities such as parks, schools, churches, or large apartment buildings accessible to public transportation.

 How much does it pay?
 You can choose to volunteer be paid.
-As of July 1, 2018, Student Election Judges will earn $15.75 an hour.
+The current pay rate is $17.15 an hour.
 You’ll need to complete an IRS W-4 form, including your social security number, in order to be paid.
 Election judge paychecks are sent out about a month following Election Day.